Click to see inside our school…

 How do I apply?

-Applications for a September 2021 Reception place open in mid-August 2020 via the Local Authority’s online application form available here.
-The closing date is 15 January 2021.
+Applications for a September 2024 Reception place will open mid-August 2023 via the Local Authority’s online application form.
+The closing date will be 15 January 2024.

 How does the admissions criteria work?